 At the same time, a number of houses were considerably changed by their new owners.
 New exteriors and extensions were common.
 Indeed the wooden Clydebank turned into a brick bungalow in the early 1950s while 'Westwinds' replaced an earlier residence.
 This happened in other places.
 It all meant that names could often change and are not easy to correlate with the present numbering.
-At one stage the Close was numbered as part of the Lane which means that, since the renaming of the Close, there has been a gap in the numbering of houses in the Lane.
+At one stage the Close was numbered as part of the Lane which means that, since the renaming of the Close (which led to it having its own numbering) there has been a gap in the numbering of houses in the Lane.
 Those who are interested in this and the houses can find a listing on the Parish Council website.
 Corrections and changes can be suggested to the Clerk or the writer.

-The major consolidation, however, was in the completion of what was to become the Close.
-Bridge-Blean renamed this as such in 1967 when the Road finally reverted to being the Lane.
-There were a number of houses there before the war but the track serving them petered out some hundred yards from the main road, thus justifying its title of a 'lane'.
-Then, in the late 1960s and early 1970s, this changed.
-On the one hand there was a sixteen bungalow development by Cardy beyond the track, ending with a turning circle at the Iffin Lane end.
+The major consolidation, however, was in the completion of what was then New House Lane but was to become the Close.
+Bridge-Blean Council renamed this as such in 1967 when the Road itself was formally reamed as the Lane.
+This may have reflected the fact that the roadway was still very rough and ready.
+There were a number of houses in what was to become the Close before the war but the track serving them petered out some hundred yards from the main road, thus justifying its title of a 'lane'.
+Then, in the late 1960s and early 1970s, this changed when a sixteen bungalow development was built by Cardy beyond the track, ending with a turning circle at the A fiorm called Iffin Lane end.
 This was probably built on land originally owned by the Amoses and then sold on.
 Peak Developments also apparently built bungalows between the old houses and New House Road.

 Owners of the older houses complained first about what this was doing to their track and then about the fact that, when the Rural District Council agreed to make up the Close in 1972, all houses had to share the costs.
 A meeting was held with KCC in February 1973 to clarify the situation.
-This seems to have been successful.
-Most of the houses in the Close are still subject to a covenant not to raise pigs, possibly to protect existing pig farmers from competition or infection.
+This seems to have been successfully done and the Close settled down happily enough.
+By then both the Close and the Lane had been remetalled.
+However, many of the houses in the Close are apparently still subject to a covenant not to raise pigs, possibly to protect existing pig farmers from competition or infection.

 The following year there was an application for planning permission to build 30 homes somewhere in Iffin Lane but this never materialised.
 Nonetheless, by the late 1970s development in both lanes had become more continuous and modern.
 In the course of this, a number of old passage ways, usually running behind gardens, were subsumed into the gardens of new houses.
 This was the case, for instance, south of the third inlet to New House Lane.
 However, with one exception, there was still no building on the city side of the Lane.
-The exception was 'Windy-Ridge', a property built, after much argument with Bridge-Blean planners, as a farm manager's house for the King's.
+The exception was 'Windy-Ridge', a property built, after much argument with Bridge Blean planners, as a farm manager's house for the King's.
 This suggests that, by then, the Ribbon Development Order had finally lapsed.